wazuh/wazuh-documentation/source/development/coredump.rst

 ..
 Copyright (C) 2024, Wazuh, Inc.

 .. meta::
-  :description: This section contains instructions to configure and collect coredumps for furture analisys
+   :description: This section contains instructions to configure and collect core dumps for analysis.

 .. _coredumps: